-Our dentists recommend that you floss once a day.
+Our dentists in Mona Vale recommend that you floss once a day.
 Flossing is deemed by many to be a ‘chore’ and often takes the back seat in an at-home dental hygiene routine.
 But once you have the technique down pat, it only takes a few minutes to do.
 And the rewards make it well worth your while.

 Your diet plays a huge role in your general health, but also your dental health.
 To make things easy, most food and drinks known to be bad for your general health, are also bad for your oral health.
 To maintain your well-being and keep your teeth sparkling and strong, a wholesome and balanced diet is essential.